 Don’t necessarily move the joint around to the degree that tore it, but keep moving it.
 Just keep in mind that at a joint like this, you may quickly realize how interrelated things are in your body.
 Your clavicle moves with each breath you take.
 Muscles that attach to it also attach to your head and neck.
 It’s possible that injuring the sternoclavicular joint may cause a number of compensations to go on in and around your neck.

 The sternocleidomastoid attaches very close to the sternoclavicular joint and then just behind the ear on the skull.
 Your trapezius muscle is attached to the end of your clavicle and scapula (which both move together).
 It’s other end attaches to the back of your head and neck.
-And the subclavius muscles that sits under (sub) the clavicle (clavius).
+The subclavius muscles that sit under (sub) the clavicle (clavius) also attach to the clavicle.
 All of these muscles exert their forces on the clavicle itself and the joint.
 If they are in balance, then the clavicle is in balance.
 If some of them tense up in response to injury, which can happen, then the balance is thrown off.
-If the balance is off the repercussions can be neck and shoulder pain as a result of the initial injury to the joint.
+If the balance is off, the repercussions can be neck and shoulder pain as a result of the initial injury to the joint.
 So it can be much more widespread than we might initially think.

-With the recent articles coming from many sources, including the NYT article that I had to respond to… we should all take pause and consider how we’re practicing, as well as what and how we’re teaching it.
+With the recent articles coming from many sources, including the NYT article that I responded to, we should all take pause and consider how we’re practicing, as well as what and how we’re teaching.
 If there is one thing I’ve learned over the years as a teacher observing my teachers, it is that I should be observing my students.
 It is my responsibility to help the student, sometimes this includes helping them go deeper and sometimes it is about holding them back from the posture and sometimes from themselves.